 Choose a Shady Place

-A shady location that isn’t exposed to direct sunlight is a great choice.
+A shady location that is not exposed to direct sunlight is a great choice.
 Conversely, that means that you should avoid places close to windows or skylights.

 Keep the Fridge Away from Water

 You also should shield your wine fridge from water.
 Thus, don’t put it next to a pool or a jacuzzi.
-And of course, it should always have a roof above it, so it isn’t affected by rain.
+And of course, it should always have a roof above it, so it is not affected by rain.

 Make Sure It Has Sufficient Space